 - Balance your grocery list.
 Split your current food list into sections (meat, veggies, dry goods, etc.).
 Notice which categories take up the majority of your list.
 We aim to see an extra long list in the fresh produce section!
 If another category on your list is winning out, it might be time to go back to your menu plan and get a bit more plant-based.

 - Don’t be afraid of the bulk section.
 Not only does shopping in bulk cut down on packaging and cost, it also allows you to buy just as much (or as little) as you need.
 Never tried quinoa?
 Buying a small portion allows for no-risk experimentation.
 Best bulk buys include non-gluten grains, dried beans, raw nuts, and dried spices.

 - Master the art of batch cooking.
-Before you start chopping up your salad bar veggies, take a few minutes to cook up a large pot of non-gluten grains or bake 4-6 chicken breasts.
+Before you start chopping up your salad bar veggies, take a few minutes to cook up a large pot of gluten-free grains or bake 4-6 chicken breasts.
 While you’re busy chopping, your stovetop and oven are helping to prep quick dinner options for your entire week.
-Cooked meat will last three to four days in the refrigerator while non-gluten grains can stretch to about a week.
+Cooked meat will last three to four days in the refrigerator while gluten-free grains can stretch to about a week.

 - Fall in love with your freezer.
 Batch cooking and freezing food are the BFFs of an organized kitchen.
 If you make extra food or have leftovers that you won’t eat in the next five days, turn toward your freezer.
 Cooked meat – like ground turkey or baked chicken – can be kept frozen for 2-6 months.
 Even non-gluten grains and cooked beans can be frozen!
 For long-term storage (past a week), it’s best to freeze beans in their cooking liquid and then drain them after you reheat them.